orioncrocker/spotify_images/README.md

 The resulting collage:

 [![Carpenter Brut Collage](examples/collage.jpeg)](https://github.com/orioncrocker/spotify_images/blob/master/examples/collage.jpeg)

+# Get all album art from a playlist:

 To save all images of a playlist, you will need to URI of the playlist from Spotify.
 This can be found on Spotify's application or web browser